-No matter it’s cooked or raw, you shouldn’t microwave frozen meat.
-Microwave can not evenly pass heat through frozen meat.
-As a result, the centre of your meat will remain frosty while the edge will start scorching.
-Not only it’ll destroy the taste of your meat, it’s also prone to grow bacteria.
+No matter if it’s cooked or raw, you shouldn’t microwave frozen meat.
+Microwaves can not evenly pass heat through frozen meat.
+As a result, the center of your meat will remain frosty while the edge will start scorching.
+Not only it’ll destroy the taste of your meat, but it’s also prone to grow bacteria.

 Note: You should let your frozen meat defrost naturally unless you like to eat super delicious bacteria with your unevenly cooked meat.

 Better Alternative: Egg explosion can be one of the earth’s coolest gift ideas to surprise your ex-boyfriend.
-But, to avoid this viscose explosion, you better use your instant pot to cook the whole egg.
+But, to avoid this viscose explosion, you better use your instant pot for cooking the whole egg.

 It’s true that microwaves can heat or boil water.
 But, superheated water is dangerous to handle with bare hands.
 Moreover, it never shows any signs of boiling.
-It looks like normal water which may prompt you to touch it.
-And as soon as you touch it, you’ll badly feel it.
+It looks like normal water, which may prompt you to touch it.
+And as soon as you touch it, you’ll feel it badly.
 It releases heat if it’s moved.

-Alternative way to soften raisins: Put the raisins into a microwave safe plastic food container, fill the container half with water, lock the container with lid and place it into the microwave.
+An alternative way to soften raisins: Put the raisins into a microwave safe plastic food container, fill the container half with water, lock the container with a lid and place it into the microwave.
 Microwave it for 40 – 50 seconds.
 After around 5 minutes, drain the water and use your raisins.

 Cooking hot peppers

-Safe alternative: Use stove top to cook hot peppers and don’t forget to use mask while cooking it.
+Safe alternative: Use a stovetop to cook hot peppers, and don’t forget to use a mask while cooking it.

-Some ceramic plates come with labels and some don’t.
+Some ceramic plates come with labels, and some don’t.
 A few also clearly state the heat level.
-These labels only make you informed that those utensils neither damage your microwave nor get damaged because of microwave.
+These labels only make you informed that those utensils neither damage your microwave nor get damaged because of the microwave.